jayvilla/fullstackjs-interview-1/README.md

 # Sold.com Take Home Project

+This project includes several common tools and frameworks for developing a modern-day full-stack node/react web application.

 The goal of this project is to gauge your fullstack capabilities and knowledge in the following areas:

 - React
 - Typescript
-- Component Organization
+- Coding Patterns / Component Organization
-- Existing NextJS knowledge, or the ability to pick it up quickly
+- Existing NextJS knowledge, if any, or ability to learn it quickly

-This project includes several common tools and frameworks for developing a modern-day full-stack react web application.

-Includes a dockerfile for containerized development and/or deployment.
+- Existing NestJS knowledge, if any, or ability to learn it quickly
+- Existing Cypress knowledge, if any, or ability to learn it quickly

 ## Summary